rails-girls-summer-of-code/summer-of-code/README.md

 We are using GitHub Pages for the website.
 You can have a look at the `gh-pages` branch, and the site can be found at [RailsGirlsSummerOfCode.org](http://railsgirlssummerofcode.org).

+## Blog post requirements

+Every team has to write two blog posts during the summer. **The first blog post** has to be done by **August 16th**; the second blog post should be scheduled **between September 19th and October 31st**.
+Please add your team name [to the editorial calendar](https://docs.google.com/spreadsheets/d/1sDqiNdSZLrwcAkH468E-FkyZ2VtC-5SwqBlraWPiqJU/) next to the date you wish to publish your blog posts on; the posts will be published at 12:00pm UTC.
+**Note: The blog post pull request must be submitted a minimum of 24h before publishing time to allow for feedback.**

 ## How to create a new blog post

 In order to add your blog post to our blog, you will go through the following steps: